-PRECIOUS-Gold flat as markets eye Fed's decision on rates
+PRECIOUS-Gold edges up as markets eye Fed's decision on rates

 By Diptendu Lahiri

-Oct 28 (Reuters) - Gold was little changed on Monday, after a near 1% jump in the previous session, as investors awaited a U.S. Federal Reserve rate decision later in the week, while progress in U.S.-China trade talks curbed appetite for safe haven assets.
+Oct 28 (Reuters) - Gold inched up on Monday, after a near 1% jump in the previous session, as investors awaited a U.S. Federal Reserve rate decision later in the week, while progress in U.S.-China trade talks curbed appetite for safe haven assets.

 “All eyes are on the Fed meeting now, but what investors are really looking forward to is some clarity on whether the central bank will continue to remain dovish for the rest of this year,” said John Sharma, an economist with National Australia Bank, adding that the current take on gold is “wait and see”.